 There is no dedicated terminal, so cruise vessels anchor in Pofai Bay.
 Their passengers are tendered ashore to Vaitape.
 Near Bora Bora port pier you can find office of Europcar and Avis.
 The local bus service is called Le Truck but it is not recommended because it is really irregular.

 You can catch a taxi from the Vaitape port's cruise ship pier.
 It usually costs $5.
 The most popular transport method on the island are bicycles.
 You can rent one for $15 daily.
 If you want to explore the lagoon, you can rent a motorboat.

 The nearest airport to the cruise port is in Tahiti (Moto Mute).
 From there, you can reach Vaitape by boat.
 Bora Bora has ferry connection to Papeete (Moorea Ferry service).

-Vaitape offers souvenir shops, ATM, Internet cafe, restaurants and post office within walking distance from Bora Bora cruise port tender pier.
+Vaitape offers souvenir shops, ATM, Internet cafe, restaurants and post office within walking distance from the cruise ship tender pier.

 Bora Bora Island tours, shore excursions, hotels